Our Lady of Good Health Church, Mathigiri

 The Our Lady of Good Health Church is a Roman Catholic church situated in Mathigiri, a suburban area adjacent to Hosur, Tamil Nadu, India.
 According to Catholic Missionary records, Mathigiri holds a rich historical significance due to the presence of M.E.P Fathers who established settlements in the early 19th century.
 This is considered to be the mother parish church of Hosur and Denkanikottai belt.
-Now this servers under the jurisdiction of Dharmapuri Diocese.
+Now this serves under the jurisdiction of Dharmapuri Diocese.

 History

 After the conclusion of the Third Anglo-Mysore War, the Baramahal region came under British control.
 Following this period, several Christian settlements began to emerge around Hosur.
 Concurrently, the MEP congregation initiated their missionary work in Begur, Annekal, and Mathigiri.
 In 1837, a church was established in Mathigiri under the guidance of Fr. Étienne-Louis Charbonnaux, who later became the first bishop of the Mysore diocese in 1850.
 In 1862, Mathigiri attained parish status, with Fr.
 Renaudin MEP serving as its first parish priest.
 These priests from Mathigiri also extended their religious services to the people in Hosur, Onnalvadi, Kelamangalam, and other nearby villages.

 The first church, built in 1837, became dilapidated and too small to accommodate the growing congregation.
 Consequently, the fathers purchased land in the neighboring village of Kudharaipalayam and constructed a new church in 1924 under the leadership of Fr.
 A. Nauroy MEP.
 During the same year, the celebration of St. Mary's festival on September 8 was initiated.
 At that time, Mathigiri was part of the Diocese of Mysore.
 However, when the Salem Diocese was newly established in 1930, Mathigiri parish came under its jurisdiction.
 In 1937, during Fr.
 Brun MEP's tenure, a parish house was constructed adjacent to the church.

 In 1974, under the leadership of Fr.
 Thomas Keeranchira, the church celebrated its 50th anniversary.
 During this celebration, Salem Diocese Bishop Michael Bosco Duraisamy and Pondicherry Diocese Archbishop Venmani S. Selvanather were in attendance.
 Noting the population growth in Hosur during Fr.
 TC Joseph's tenure, a new church was constructed in Hosur in 1978, and in the same year, it was designated as the Parish Church of Hosur.
 Subsequently, Parish Priest Fr.
 Alexander Xavi built a chapel in Chennathur village and initiated the groundbreaking for the Kelamangalam Sacred Heart Church.